 Over half of employers do not care about the employer brand!

-83% of companies have recognized that employer branding measures are already important today and will continue to increase in the future, the StepStone Employer Branding Report determined in 2011.
+83% of the companies recognized that employer branding measures are already important today and will continue to increase in the future, the StepStone Employer Branding Report determined in 2011.
 It is astonishing that despite everything, more than half of the companies do NOT provide resources, i.e. neither time nor money, for building an employer brand.

 The StepStone study also reveals that only 14% of employees would recommend their employer without hesitation - on the other hand, 94% of employers are firmly convinced that their employees recommend it as an employer.
 Obviously, there is a considerable loss of reality here.